n8n-io/n8n-docs/docs/hosting/installation/server-setups/azure.md

 To maintain data between pod restarts, the Postgres deployment needs a persistent volume.
 The default storage class is suitable for this purpose and is defined in the `postgres-claim0-persistentvolumeclaim.yaml` manifest.

-!!! note "Specialized storage classes"
+/// note | Specialized storage classes
 If you have specialised or higher requirements for storage classes, [read more on the options Azure offers in the documentation](https://learn.microsoft.com/en-us/azure/aks/concepts-storage#storage-classes){:target="_blank" .external-link}.
+///
 ### Postgres environment variables

 Postgres needs some environment variables set to pass to the application running in the containers.